 Tom got it right.
 Speaking up means a whole lot to most companies.
 Colin Powell, who spoke later that day, said that anyone who didn’t have the courage to disagree with the boss when he or she thinks the boss is wrong doesn’t deserve to be a leader.
 This statement was followed by thunderous applause.

 Let’s put this all in Solomon Asch’s language.
 What does it take to say, “I think it’s the second line, not the first one”?
 Now, let’s put this in my words.
 Can a person whose socks actually match and who often takes the road more traveled speak up and be heard and encourage others to do the same?
 Or are the 25 percent who muster the courage to say “I disagree” to a whole crowd the “weird” people that Tom Peters lauds and the rest of the world makes fun of and ostracizes?
-Because if it’s true that the vocal few are mostly geeks, I’ll clam up and stick with the majority thank you very much.
+Because if it’s true that the vocal few are those the majority sees as oddballs, I’ll clam up and stick with the majority thank you very much.

 It turns out there’s hope.
 Not everyone who speaks up is weird.
 I learned this encouraging fact a few years back when I left the wild guy with the mismatched socks and started studying influence masters.
 These were people who were picked by their peers as the most influential people in the company.
 We followed employees who had been identified by as many as seventy people as those people were most likely to listen to.
 We watched them on the phone, in meetings, and in the heat of a debate.
 We didn’t learn all that much until we found ourselves in a real-life Asch experiment.